waynesutton/better-todo/files.md

 - `todos.ts` - Queries and mutations for todo operations:
   - `getAvailableDates` - Get all dates with todos
   - `getTodosByDate` - Get todos for a specific date
+  - `getPinnedTodos` - Get all pinned todos for user
   - `createTodo` - Create new todo with auto-ordering
-  - `updateTodo` - Update todo (auto-archives on complete, auto-unarchives on uncheck)
+  - `updateTodo` - Update todo (auto-archives on complete, auto-unarchives on uncheck, supports pin/unpin)
   - `deleteTodo` - Remove a todo
   - `reorderTodos` - Update order after drag-and-drop
   - `moveTodoToDate` - Move todo to different date